11 Important Principles Of Electrical Safety

 9. Avoid Overloading Circuits

-Avoiding circuit overloads is also a crucial principle of electrical safety, as overloads can cause excessive heat, damage to electrical equipment, and even fires.
+Avoiding circuit overloads is also a crucial principle of electrical safety.
+Overloads can cause excessive heat, damage to electrical equipment, and even fires.
 By ensuring that electrical circuits are not overloaded, you can maintain a safe environment and minimize the risk of electrical accidents.

 Key guidelines for avoiding circuit overloads include: